SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 Refer to the User callback recommendation code snippet in the [Appendices](#user-callback-recommendation) for details on how to override the default SysTick handler in the CMSIS wrapper.

-### 32kHz Clock Configurations
+### 32 kHz Clock Configurations

-- By default, the 32kHz XTAL clock source is enabled for Sleep-Timer, LF-FSM, and SysRTC on IC boards.
-For module boards, the Sleep-Timer and SysRTC use an External Oscillator clock, while LF-FSM operates with a 32kHz RC clock.
+- By default, the 32 kHz XTAL clock source is enabled for Sleep-Timer, LF-FSM, and SysRTC on IC boards.
+For module boards, the Sleep-Timer and SysRTC use an External Oscillator clock, while LF-FSM operates with a 32 kHz RC clock.
 - To change the clock source:
   - For Sleep-Timer, switch from XTAL to RC by installing the Sleep-Timer clock configuration.
   - For SysRTC, use the UC configuration for SysRTC.
   - For LF-FSM, install the LF-FSM clock configuration component.
-- For module boards, LF-FSM does not support clock source selection, as the external oscillator does not feed into the LF-FSM domain.
+- For module boards, LF-FSM does not support clock source selection, because the external oscillator does not feed into the LF-FSM domain.

-### 32KHz Internal RC Calibration Component
+### 32 KHz Internal RC Calibration Component

-The 32kHz RC Calibration component is designed to enhance clock accuracy by reducing drift through periodic calibration.
+The 32 kHz RC calibration component is designed to enhance clock accuracy by reducing drift through periodic calibration.
 While the internal RC oscillator is functional, it does not provide the precision required for peripherals dependent on the Low-Frequency FSM (LF-FSM).
 Installing this component improves clock accuracy, ensuring an error margin of no more than 500 PPM.

 The calibration process is performed periodically to maintain sustained accuracy over time.
 The calendar alarm peripheral serves a dual purpose by managing both periodic calibration triggers and standard alarm events.
 An intelligent algorithm determines the next trigger, categorizing interrupts as either calibration events or alarm events using flags.
 This implementation is seamlessly integrated into the primary functionality of the calendar alarm without causing interference.

-Pre-requisites for Installing the 32kHz RC Calibration Component:
+Pre-requisites for installing the 32 kHz RC calibration component are as follows:

-- For IC Boards: Users must configure the LF-FSM clock as internal 32kHz RC clock.
-To achieve this, install the SL_SI91X_LF_FSM_CLOCK_SELECTION software component and update the LF-FSM to operate using the 32kHz RC clock prior to installing the RC calibration component.
+- For IC Boards: Users must configure the LF-FSM clock as internal 32 kHz RC clock.
+To achieve this, install the SL_SI91X_LF_FSM_CLOCK_SELECTION software component and update the LF-FSM to operate using the 32 kHz RC clock prior to installing the RC calibration component.
-- For Module Boards: The internal 32KHz RC Clock is fed to the LF-FSM by default.
-The user can directly install the 32KHz RC Calibration to enable the calibration.
+- For Module Boards: The internal 32 KHz RC Clock is fed to the LF-FSM by default.
+The user can directly install the 32 KHz RC calibration component to enable the calibration.

 ##### Notes: (Applicable only when the 32kHz RC calibration is enabled)
-- When 32kHz RC calibration is enabled, the M4 is active for 7.11 milliseconds every 30 minutes, consuming a current of 8.75 milliamperes.
+- When 32 kHz RC calibration is enabled, the M4 is active for 7.11 milliseconds every 30 minutes, consuming a current of 8.75 milliamperes.
 - When calibration is enabled, users can choose to use either the calendar peripheral or calendar wakeup functionality.
-Using both simultaneously is not supported, as it may cause conflicts within the calibration framework's time management.
+Using both simultaneously is not supported, because it may cause conflicts within the calibration framework's time management.
 - When calibration is enabled with the alarm wakeup source, calendar wakeup initialization occurs only once during service initialization, instead of before entering sleep mode.
 - During sleep, the system automatically wakes up when the calibration event is triggered.
 - In the calendar alarm wakeup source, the initial wakeup will encounter overhead due to wakeup path execution.
 However, this overhead will be mitigated in subsequent cycles.
-- This component is intended for use only when the 32kHz RC clock is supplied to the LF-FSM.
+- This component is intended for use only when the 32 kHz RC clock is supplied to the LF-FSM.
-- The 32kHz calibration feature is available exclusively in PS3 and PS4 states.
+- The 32 kHz calibration feature is available exclusively in PS3 and PS4 states.

 ##### Limitations:
 - If the user configures the alarm as a wakeup source, the minimum configurable value is 10 milliseconds.